 The Yokanga season runs from early spring, at the beginning of June, all the way through to autumn in August.

 June ushers in the beginning of the season on the Yokanga.
 June is when the biggest, freshest fish move into the river.
 The biggest rewards in terms of big bright Atlantic salmon are found by anglers during the early weeks.
 With the epic fish comes demanding wading conditions in high

 water.
 Expect to fish sinking tips in the bigger faster river conditions.
 Anglers can expect these early fish to be very aggressive producing truly arduous fights that put any angler, no matter what the experience, to the test.

 July offers better weather, but expect volatile weather none the less!
 River conditions start to change with lower water the rule.
 The wading remains challenging amongst the large granite boulders as always.
 Numbers of big fish going over 20lbs can be intercepted in the riffles, runs and pools.
 Epic days where we loose count of how many fish we landed and lost continue to add up.
 Stories of fish in the 40lb class are common.
 We rely less on sinking lines and more on floating lines thanks to the more accommodating river conditions.

 August offers good fishing as the season comes to a close.
 Returns of fresh fish have subsided, the sunny bright warm days of July are being replaced with cooler, wetter autumn weather.
-Grilse are Atlantic Salmon that have spent about a year at sea, ranging in size from 16" to 20".
-These smaller Atlantic Salmon arrive in July and can dominate the action through August.
-But, bigger Atlantic can be found.
+Grilse are Atlantic salmon that have spent about a year at sea, ranging in size from 16" to 20".
+These smaller Atlantic salmon arrive in July and can dominate the action through August.
+But, bigger Atlantics can be found.
 In recent years, the biggest fish of the season have been found in late August with some fish being recorded at 46lbs!